-As part of the Coquitlam River Water Use Plan (LB1 WUP), a long-term adaptive management study is being conducted on the Coquitlam River to compare anadromous fish production under two experimental flow regimes.
+As part of the Coquitlam River Water Use Plan (LB1 WUP), a long-term adaptive management study is being conducted in the Coquitlam River to compare anadromous fish production under two experimental flow regimes.
 Fish population monitoring under the first flow regime (Treatment 1, dam release flows from 0.8-1.4 cms) occurred from 2000 until the completion of the Coquitlam Dam seismic upgrade in October 2008.
 Fish production under Treatment 2 (release flows from 1.1-6.1 cms) will be monitored for up to 9 years.
-The Coquitlam River Monitoring Program (CRMP) focuses on four anadromous species: steelhead trout and coho, chum and pink salmon; and includes adult escapement and smolt outmigration monitoring for each species.
+The Coquitlam River Monitoring Program (CRMP) focuses on four anadromous species: steelhead trout and coho, chum and pink salmon, and includes adult escapement and smolt outmigration monitoring for each species.
 Higher returns during 2007-2012 allowed Chinook escapements to be estimated as well.
 Since 2006, night snorkeling surveys have also been included in the monitoring program to provide estimates of late summer standing stocks of juvenile coho and steelhead.
-This report summarizes monitoring results during Treatment 1 (2000-2008) and the first four years of Treatment 2 (2009-2012) for the four major components of the CRMP: adult salmon escapement surveys, steelhead redd counts, juvenile standing stock surveys, and smolt trapping.
-The primary emphasis of this report is work completed in 2012 (all life stages), but summaries of all data years for each species and life stage are presented and discussed as well.
+This report summarizes monitoring results during Treatment 1 (2000-2008) and the first five years of Treatment 2 (2009-2013) for the four major components of the CRMP: adult salmon escapement surveys, steelhead redd counts, juvenile standing stock surveys, and smolt trapping.
+The primary emphasis of this report is work completed in 2013 (all life stages except salmon escapement), but summaries of all data years for each species and life stage are presented and discussed as well.
 Estimates of adult escapement, late summer juvenile standing stocks and egg-to-smolt survival estimates should be considered preliminary and will change as additional observer efficiency data are accumulated in future years.

 Coho escapement to the Coquitlam River in 2002-2012 (880 to 12,300 adults; 36 to 480 females/km) likely exceeded that necessary to seed available juvenile habitat based on preliminary stock-recruitment analysis.
 The 2012 escapement estimate of 11,320 was based on 12 surveys that spanned peak and late spawning.
 High water during late October and early November prevented adult surveys during early spawning.
 As with the pink, chum and Chinook, there was insufficient survey life and observer efficiency information to calculate the uncertainty of coho escapement estimates.
-The 2012 late summer standing stock fry estimate was 75,245 ( $\pm$ 33%) based on night snorkel surveys.
-Fry abundance has increased steadily from 2007 to 2012.
-During 2012, 17,230 ( $\pm$ 3%) coho smolts outmigrated past the lowermost trapping site.
-Using smolt yield as the primary measure of freshwater carrying capacity, mean smolt abundance was lower during Treatment 1 than 2 (12,949 smolts and 16, 701 smolts, respectively) though this was not significantly at a critical $\alpha$ of 0.05.
+The 2013 late summer standing stock fry estimate was 84,371 ( $\pm 62\%$ ) based on night snorkel surveys.
+Fry abundance has increased steadily from 2007 to 2013.
+During 2013, 10,288 ( $\pm 6\%$ ) coho smolts outmigrated past the lowermost trapping site.
+Using smolt yield as the primary measure of freshwater carrying capacity, there was no difference in mean smolt abundance between Treatment 1 and Treatment 2 of mainstem origin smolts (mean: 6,173 and 7,736, respectively; 2-tailed t-test p=0.15) or when including off-channel smolts as well (mean: 12,949 and 13,156 smolts, respectively; 2-tailed t-test p=0.25) when excluding 2009, which spans both treatments.